 This recipe is a 2fer.
 You can scoop it onto a plate of rice or just stuff it into a taco or burrito.
 Plus it's so cheap and easy to make, with very few ingredients to deal with, just a couple of canned items, onion, garlic and chicken.
 It's crock pot cuisine that freezes well -- I pack it into a container for office lunches.
-If you try it I think it will be a favorite for you too.
+When you try it, I think it will be a favorite for you too.

 Loco Moco, a Hawaiian bred entree, is my eighth Top 9 Recipe.
 If you are a calorie counter then scroll on, but if you break your fast from time to time then cheat with this decedent breakfast of sticky rice, a fat ground beef patty, gravy, and it's all topped with fried eggs - now that's a mouthful.

 This recipe came about after a vacation trip last summer to the tropical island of Ohau, Hawaii.
 I spied locals, shirtless and in swimming trunks (possibly surfers on a late breakfast carb-loading break,) carrying piled plates to their tables.
 It looked like too much, but I eventually gave it a go and boy was it good.
 Substitute a low-fat ground chicken or turkey patty if it makes you feel better.

 Finally my ninth Top 9 Recipe is my cheapest yet, a Black Pepper Stir Fry with chicken and celery.
 One of the least expensive veggies is a head of celery.
 I always end up throwing away a few stalks, so I decided to make a recipe before that happens next time, and this is the result of my fugalness.